How AI will enhance supply chain visibility in the shipping industry

 - AI Supply Chain Visibility: Import Dwell Time Prediction

 - Blockchain Container Asset Register and container condition value index

 - Global Container Control and Container Sharing System

 - EDI and integration Platform as a Service (GSCP-iPaaS)

-2021.AI serves the growing need for applied AI across industries.
-Their data science expertise combined with their Grace AI Platform offers a true AI differentiator for clients around the world.
-With Grace, data scientists can collaborate swiftly to solve complex problems or implement packaged models for churn prediction, chat-bots, classification, and more.
-2021.AI is a fast-growing company headquartered in Copenhagen with + 80 employees distributed globally.
+2021.AI serves the growing need for applied AI.
+Our data science expertise combined with our Grace AI Platform offers a true AI differentiator for clients around the world.
+With Grace, Data Scientists can solve some of the most complex problems, and at the same time provide organizations with the most comprehensive data and AI governance for ethical, transparent, and trustworthy model development.
+2021.AI is headquartered in Copenhagen with sales and R&D in several locations globally.